-In addition to the instructional strategies by course discussed at length above, the following general structures provide the essence of the instructional design at Camino Nuevo Charter Academy #2.
+In addition to the instructional strategies by course discussed at length above, the following general structures provide the essence of the instructional design at CNES School #3.
 These common structures are utilized across content and across grade-levels to ensure consistency and academic excellence.

 - Individualized conferences and/or small group instruction.
-Teachers use data from exit slips and formative assessments to provide targeted differentiation for struggling students. - Systematic vocabulary instruction.
+Teachers use data from exit slips and formative assessments to provide targeted differentiation for struggling students. - Bi-Weekly assessments in Language Arts and Mathematics.
+These computer-based assessments are given weekly or bi-weekly via the Illuminate platform to formatively assess student progress in incremental chunks.
+Consistent structures are in place for ongoing analysis of these data, for example weekly Data Action Team meetings where departments meet to engage in a weekly Critical Friends Group (CFG) to analyze the week's data and collaborate around actionable next steps. - Systematic vocabulary instruction.
 Based on the work of Kate Kinsella and detailed at length above, the structures used to teach vocabulary in ELA classes (e.g., "New Vocabulary Graphic Organizer," structured language practice routines, language mini-lessons, etc.) are used across disciplines. - Structured language practice routines.
 Detailed above in the ELD section, these structured language practices, based on the work by Susana Dutro and E.L.
-Achieve, are used across all disciplines. - Reading strategies.
+Achieve, are used across all disciplines. - Thinking Maps.
+All teachers at the middle school have been trained in and support to utilize these tools to promote meta-cognition.
+These consistent graphic organizers are used throughout the school day to support comprehension and mastery of content. - Reading strategies.
 Based on the work outlined in Mosaic of Thought by Keene and Zimmerman.
 These strategies include: Visualize, Connect, Decide What's Important, Question, Infer & Predict, Synthesize, Repair. - Non-linguistic representation.
 Use of visuals, realia, and Total Physical Response (TPR). - Kagan cooperative learning strategies.
 Role-based group learning structures that promote positive interdependence, individual accountability, equal participation, and simultaneous interaction. - Gradual release of responsibility.
 The "I Do, We Do, You Do" structure is utilized in a majority of courses, the exception being mathematics where a conceptual discovery approach is taken as described above. - Regular informal assessment and feedback.
-Frequent checking for understanding through the use of "fist to five," thumbs up/down, whiteboards, and exit slips. - Understanding by Design (UbD).
+Frequent checking for understanding through the use of "fist to five," thumbs up/down, whiteboards, and exit slips.

+- Understanding by Design (UbD).
 Teachers backwards plan instruction from the expectations of the summative assessment.
 This ensures instructional activities are directly aligned to the goals of the curriculum and specifically address student needs. - Consistent classroom management practices.
 Many classroom routines build upon strategies outlined in Teach Like A Champion are consistent across the sites.
 Similarly, basic behavior management structures, including rewards and consequences, are consistent from classroom to classroom.